Terms of reference

 - a senior representative from the School of Professional Development

-- the Director of Educational Development
+- a representative for the Educational Development Unit

 - the Head of the Centre for Languages, Culture and Communication